-"Oh I see" I looked around to see if I saw the girl he was talking about and I did see a girl looking around and making her way trough the people once she spotted him.
+"Oh, I see."
+I looked around to see if I saw the girl he was talking about, and I did see a girl looking around.
+Once she spotted him she began making her way trough the people, heading our way.
 "Is she a blond with a very tight Hooters t-shirt?"

-"Oh no did she see me?
+"Oh no, did she see me?
 Please hide me, kill me, take mercy on me."

-"I am late for my flight I'm sorry, but good luck" I pretty much ran away in search of my gate.
-I made it just in time as the people were already boarding.
-Once in my seat I took a breather and my mind went back to the tall cute stranger.
+"I'm late for my flight, I'm sorry, but good luck."
+I pretty much ran away in search of my gate.
+I made it just in time, as the people were already boarding.
+Once in my seat I took a breather, and my mind went back to the tall, cute stranger.
 "I hope he was able to get away," I thought.

 People kept coming in and a very old lady sat right next to me on the side of the window.
 She looked around and I smiled at her.
-She looked worried somehow, so I asked her if she was ok.
+She looked worried somehow, so I asked her if she was okay.

-"Oh dear would you mind terribly changing seats with me I hate sitting next to the window."
+"Oh dear would you mind terribly changing seats with me?
+I hate sitting next to the window."

 My cheeks got hot from the embarrassment as I tried to help the old lady move faster.
 As soon as I sat down I opened the window and looked outside.
-Please God don't let him come here; that was my silent prayer throughout the flight to New York, my first self-discovery destination.
+Please God don't let him come here, that was my silent prayer throughout the flight to New York, my first self-discovery destination.

-My first mission was to find a cab and I tried the whole hand thing I saw on TV but people were ruthless out there.
+My first mission was to find a cab, and I tried the whole hand thing I saw on TV, but people were ruthless out there.
 Someone always got in the cab before me.
 I was getting anxious and pissed off to say the least.
 After about 25 minutes I just sat in a bench defeated.
 My first stop and I was already defeated?
 How pathetic was I?
 I looked as people flag down cab after cab with what seemed such ease.
 That is it, I can't be wimpy I have to empower myself.
 I began chanting a Cher song and I ran to the first cab that stopped, pushed pass a guy with a cell phone and sat in the back closing the door quickly.
 I stole the cab!
 I did it!
 I was so elated, victory felt exhilarating.

-"Where to lady?" said the driver in a thick accent
+"Where to lady?" said the driver in a thick accent.

 Her apartment was very small but very cute.
 She shared the space with her cat Queen Margaret, a white Persian that had an attitude befitting of her name.

-"You can sleep in the couch, or in the bed with me and Queenie "
+"You can sleep in the couch, or in the bed with me and Queenie."

-"The couch would be fine.
-Your apartment is so cute I love the whole art deco thing you got going."
+"The couch will be fine.
+Your apartment is so cute.
+I love the whole art deco thing you got going."

 "You know me and bright colors and shapes."

-The next day we went to the museum and that night we went to see a Broadway show, well kind of.
-Elise worked for the Broadway ticket sales department and she was able to score some tickets to see a musical.
-The seats were almost behind the stage so we couldn't see a whole lot but we could still hear it and it was still great.
+The next day we went to the museum, and that night we went to see a Broadway show, well kind of.
+Elise worked for the Broadway ticket sales department, and she was able to score some tickets to see a musical.
+The seats were almost behind the stage so we couldn't see a whole lot, but we could still hear it, and it was still great.
 I spent a week with Elise before she had to go back to work.
-She took me to the airport and even though we promised not to cry it was pretty hard not to.
+She took me to the airport, and even though we promised not to cry it was pretty hard not to.

-"Thank you so much Elise I had the time of my life "
+"Thank you so much Elise, I had the time of my life."

-"You can come back any time you want, now go have fun at the beach for me"
+"You can come back any time you want, now go have fun at the beach for me."

 This time I made sure I had plenty of time to check my one suitcase in and find my gate.
 I found it relatively easy and sat down to wait for the boarding call.
 Looking around I felt my eyelids getting heavy and the sound of the people around me getting fainter and fainter.
-I woke up to the sound of a familiar voice in my ear
+I woke up to the sound of a familiar voice in my ear.

-"Hey sleepy head they are letting people in the plane now."
+"Hey sleepy head, they are letting people in the plane now."

 I got up like a robot and grabbed my purse.
 I turned to say thank you and there he was, the same guy from before.

-"We have to stop meeting like this don't you think?"
+He smiled."We have to stop meeting like this don't you think?"

-"Yeah" I managed to reply both shocked and embarrassed.
+"Yeah," I managed to reply both shocked and embarrassed.